 fewer than three semesters at Skidmore.

 All students will submit their final projects one week before the last day of class.
 Students who receive an A or A+ qualify for departmental honors and are required to participate in a capstone conference with the instructor and a second faculty reader.
-Students working on a senior thesis or senior project must find a second reader themselves; students in the senior seminars (EN 375 and 381) will be assigned second readers by the Chair of the department in consultation with the seminar instructor.
+Students working on a senior thesis or senior project must find a second reader themselves; students in the senior seminars (EN 375 and 381) will be assigned second readers by the chair of the department in consultation with the seminar instructor.
 The second faculty reader does not help determine the final grade.
-Papers and projects that receive Honors are bound and kept by the department.
+Work that receives Honors will be uploaded to Skidmore's institutional repository "Creative Matter" to be preserved by the department.